sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 The next section discusses that in a bit of detail, but for readers that are not interested in the details of what the test is actually measuring I will cut to the chase.
-In order to complete our hypothesis test we need to know the sampling distribution for *F* if the null hypothesit is true.
-Not surprisingly, the sampling distribution for the *F*-statistic under the null hypothesit is an *F*-distribution.
+In order to complete our hypothesis test we need to know the sampling distribution for *F* if the null hypothesis is true.
+Not surprisingly, the sampling distribution for the *F*-statistic under the null hypothesis is an *F*-distribution.
 If you recall our discussion of the *F*-distribution in chapter :doc:`../Ch07/Ch07_Probability`, the *F*-distribution has two parameters, corresponding to the two degrees of freedom involved.
 The first one